 With our fourth and final pitch wrapped up on Sunday, we’ll chase down a tasty American gastropub before departing to our various destinations – New York, regional America, Canada, and Australia.
 By Monday morning, I’ll be riding the autumn-leaf express, the Adirondack Amtrak, north into the Canadian province of Quebec.
 Montreal forms the location of my protagonists’ early life, and my specific haunts will include the Ravenscrag mansion, Mount Royal hillside cemetery, and Olympic facilities for the 1976 Games.
-Once I’m back in Australia, I’ll integrate the research into my writing, complete the manuscript appraisal component, Manuscript to Market, a program that dovetails with the conference deal.
-When the manuscript is ready, I’ll work with MTM to write agent query letters, and, if I am fortunate enough, fulfil requests from editors I met at the conference.
+Once I’m back in Australia, I’ll integrate the research into my writing, and work with Christine Stewart, commissioned by Manuscript to Market, to help writers polish their manuscripts.
+Next I’ll be crafting agent query letters.
+If I am fortunate enough, I’ll sign with an agent who will seek out a publisher.

 Vieux-Port de Montreal

 The conference will undoubtedly open up opportunities, but I am also hoping it will bring closure.
 For the last two years I’ve been working with Victoria’s criminal justice system to bring a sex offender to justice.
 As a former elite-level gymnast, I’d always kept diaries, and writing became a form of security against the chaos unfolding at home, and my coach’s sexually exploitative moves.
 Three decades later I was prompted by the Royal Commission to tell my story to police.
 I approached a detective armed with what I’d written as a child.
 I was relieved he took my story seriously, proud that my mother was prepared to be a key witness, and for several long and difficult months, we investigated the extent of his offending.
 I was thankful that the Royal Commission on this issue triggered changes to the statute of limitations, so we could proceed.
 I am grateful the perpetrator pleaded guilty and that he showed contrition.
 It was equally gratifying to discover I could access compensation through a tribunal hearing.
 Compensation for the trauma itself is capped at eight thousand dollars, but there’s also capacity for a magistrate to award money for an event or opportunity the victim perceives as restorative.
-From time to time, magistrates will grant funds towards meditation or yoga retreats, or even family holidays, should the argument be compelling enough.
-I detailed the role that writing plays in my life, not only for this instance of legal testimony, but as an intrinsic form of therapy, and a springboard for my creative output.
-My public aid lawyer said it would be unusual for the tribunal to exercise their discretion in this way, but since there was little to lose, I prepared a submission, crossed my fingers and prayed.
+From time to time, magistrates will grant funds towards meditation or yoga retreats, should the argument be compelling enough.
+I detailed the role that writing plays in my life, not only for this instance of legal testimony, but as an intuitive form of therapy, and an avenue for creativity.
+My public aid lawyer said it would be unusual for the tribunal to grant money for a conference.
+It hadn’t been done before.
+Since there was little to lose, I prepared a submission, crossed my fingers and prayed.

-Meanwhile, I applied to the Sunshine Coast council for funding under their Regional Arts Development Program.
+With digits still crossed, I applied to the Sunshine Coast council for funding under their Regional Arts Development Program.
 Within six weeks, I was thrilled to receive word that this application had succeeded.
 It was gratifying to have the assistance of the council’s creative development officer, Saffron Drew, and a team that backed my conference proposal.
 It is always necessary, when making concurrent applications for funding, to appraise the other of progress.
 This avoids instances where candidates are twice paid for the same event.
 If my lucky stars aligned and I was granted the conference money I’d need to resubmit a variation to cover the manuscript appraisal service.
-Several months later I was delighted to find out my tribunal bid had succeeded and submitted a variation which was approved.
-At last, funding for my three components came together, and remaining expenses came from personal reserves.
+Several months later I was delighted to find out the variation was approved.
+At last, funding for the research, manuscript appraisal and conference were married up.
+Remaining expenses came from personal reserves.

 With my planning phase now over, I want to extend my gratitude to friends and relatives who have supported me throughout the criminal prosecution and beyond.
 My husband will take time off work to look after the children.
 A friend’s cousin living in Philadelphia has kindly offered me a room and writes “let me be your wheels.”
-A relative has connected me to her relative, living in NYC.
+My sister-in-law’s brother, a Manhattan resident, is sitting us down for cheap eats.
 My husband has put me in touch with a colleague whose daughter has NYC literary connections.
 Twitter’s connecting me to interviewees.
-Whatever the outcome of this literary adventure, I hope there’s an opportunity to reciprocate the goodwill, to provide another with help, advice and support.
+Whatever the outcome of this literary adventure, I hope there’s an opportunity to reciprocate the goodwill, to provide other people with help, advice and support.